-Jurong Lake Gardens, just the third national garden park in Singapore after Gardens By the Bay and Singapore Botanic Gardens is an awesome place to take the kids for some outdoor play!
-Situated in the heartlands around the beautiful lake (where you may spot otters), this huge Jurong park encourages families to explore nature (something we at Sassy Mama are 100% for!).
-The Lakeside Garden Park comprises a whopping 53 hectares of the 90-hectare park (the rest will be opening from 2021 onwards).
-Lakeside is centred upon the concept of “Biophilia”, our innate emotional connection with nature (much like the Nature Playgarden at Hortpark).
+Jurong Lake Gardens is a great park to head to with the kids (we also like Gardens By the Bay and Singapore Botanic Gardens for some outdoor play)!
+Situated in the heartlands around the beautiful lake (where you may spot otters), this huge park in Jurong encourages families to explore nature (something we at Sassy Mama are 100% for!).
+Jurong Lake Gardens is centred upon the concept of “Biophilia”, our innate emotional connection with nature (much like the Nature Playgarden at Hortpark).

 Look out for the Frog Play area where kids can hop from one green “lily pad” (small trampolines set in the ground) to another, like a frog.

 The Monkey Play zone features ropes to climb on while the Ant play zone sees bright blue blocks to get building with.

 The Birdwing Play area is all about swing time!
 There are nine swings in different designs – from bucket swings to hammock swings.